-Review studies that examined the efficacy and safety of Xultophy® 100/3.6, a combination of insulin degludec and liraglutide.
+Review studies that examined the efficacy and safety of Xultophy® 100/3.6, a combination of insulin degludec and liraglutide, as well as CVOT studies in the Xultophy® 100/3.6 label.
 The links below will take you to the abstracts of these clinical trials on PubMed.gov, the website of the US National Library of Medicine and National Institutes of Health.

-Efficacy and safety of IDegLira versus basal-bolus insulin therapy in patients with type 2 diabetes uncontrolled on metformin and basal insulin; DUAL VII Randomized Control Trial
+Efficacy and safety of IDegLira versus basal-bolus insulin therapy in patients with type 2 diabetes uncontrolled on metformin and basal insulin: the DUAL VII randomized clinical trial

 Billings LK, Doshi A, Gouet D, et al. Diabetes Care.
 2018;41(5):1009-1016.